We Dig Fossils Grant

 Shape your future for boundless impact

-Our new generation of grants provides black women with a foundation to take leadership in the field of palaeosciences.
-This grant provides funds to grantees to develop and execute large research projects to take their career to the next level.
+The We Dig Fossils Grant seeks exceptional researchers who are passionate about shaping their future in Palaeoscience.
+This grant provides black women with a foundation for leadership in the field of palaeosciences.
+It provides funds to develop and execute research projects to take their career to the next level.
+GENUS wants to invest in your future.

 Support